maaaaz/nmaptocsv/README.md

 Usage
 -----
-Pass the Nmap output via stdin or from a specified file (-i) The processed dump can be collected at stdout or to a specified file (-o)
+Pass the Nmap output via stdin or from a specified file (-i).
+The processed dump can be collected at stdout or to a specified file (-o).

-#### Your Nmap normal output from stdin
+#### Nmap normal output
 ```
 $ nmap -p- 10.0.0.0/24 | python nmaptocsv.py